Ronnie Mabra: Early life and education

 Mabra is a native of Fayetteville, Georgia.
 He played varsity football at Fayette County High School and earned a Bachelor of Business Administration from the Georgia Institute of Technology, where he played for Georgia Tech Yellow Jackets.

 In 2000, Ronnie Mabra opted to forgo the NFL Scouting Combine and instead attended the University of Georgia School of Law.

 Career

 In addition to serving in the Georgia General Assembly, Mabra worked as a trial lawyer and founded Mabra Firm, LLC., a personal injury law firm in Midtown Atlanta.
 He is a member of the Georgia Trial Lawyers Association and the Fayette County Bar Association.
 In 2011, 2012, 2013, and 2014, Ronnie was selected by Georgia Super Lawyers magazine to appear on its Rising Stars list, which features outstanding young lawyers throughout the state.
 In 2013 and 2014, Mabra’s law firm was recognized as one of the fastest-growing businesses in the country, started by a University of Georgia graduate.

+In 2012, Mabra was elected in Georgia's 63rd House of Representatives district.
 Mabra was sworn in as a member of the Georgia General Assembly on January 14, 2013.
 His term ended on December 31, 2016.